 Whatever your preference is, we’ve compiled five creative social media ideas for your wedding day!

-These hashtags can be as simple or creative as you and your future spouse would like!
-The most important thing is that it’s easy to spell and remember so that your guests can accurately use it and you can find their posts later.
+These wedding hashtags can be as simple or creative as you and your future spouse would like!
+The most important thing is that your wedding hashtag is easy to spell and remember so that your guests can accurately use it and you can find their posts later.

 - Simple: Last Name + “Wedding” + Year = #AndersonWedding2019

 - Celebrity Couple Name: Find a clever combination of your and your spouse’s names like celebrity couples such as “Brangelina” (Brad Pitt and Angelina Jolie), or “Kimye” (Kim Kardashian and Kanye).

 - Puns: If one of your last names, venue, or theme is made for punny material, use it to your advantage and give guests a chuckle.